Trekking in Sikkim Darjeeling

 On the Nepal side of the trail, lodges do have access to electricity, providing a more convenient stay for trekkers.

-During the trek from Tongloo to Sandakphu and Phalut, there is no mobile connectivity.
-From Sandakphu Airtel and Jio users can experience limited connectivity, and may be unreliable, with fluctuations in signal strength.
+Mobile connectivity fluctuates as you start the trek from Tongloo to Sandakphu and Phalut.
+From Sandakphu Airtel and Jio users can experience limited connectivity, and may be unreliable.

-While on the Nepal side of the trekking trail WIFI is available in the lodges in Tumling, Kalpokhri and Sandakphu.
+While on the Nepal side of the trekking trail WIFI is available in the lodges starting from Tumling, Kalpokhri to Sandakphu.
 One can also make and receive calls on a Nepali Sim.
 If you have brought along a SIM from your home country and have activated international roaming, then you can make and receive calls as there are mobile towers inside Nepal.

 Power Connector Used in India